Workbench Organization Ideas to Try Today

 - Put the tools you use most often at eye-level where they’re easiest to grab.

-- Place your next most-used tools toward the bottom of the board and the tools you use least toward the top.
+- Place your next most-used tools toward the bottom of the board and the tools you use least at the top.

 - Group similar tools in the same section of the board and arrange them by size.
 It’ll be instantly clear which tools go where when you’re done working.